• Skip to primary navigation

 The recipe comes from my Corsican Mother-in-Law.
 Made with just fresh organic eggs and plenty of fresh mint, it's a deliciously refreshing dish.

-My mother-in-law always makes it just with mint - but there are two versions to a Corsican Mint Omelette: one is with mint, the other with mint and cheese.
-However, I didn't tell you the best part about a Corsican mint omelette.
+My mother-in-law always makes a Corsican Mint Omelette just with mint.
+But there are two versions to this Omelette: one is with mint, the other with mint and cheese.Β However, I didn't tell you the best part about a Corsican mint omelette.

 Corsican Language - A Mixture of French and Italian